Azure/aks-baseline-automation/IaC/bicep/README.md

 # bicep

-## Setting up the GitHub Pipeline
+This folder contains IaC code for biecp to deploy AKS and the Azure resources it depends on, as well as instructions on how to customize them and automate their deployment using GitHub Action workflows.

-This folder contains IaC code for biecp and instructions on how to deploy AKS and the Azure resources it depends on.
+## Customize the bicep templates

-To deploy an AKS environment in your own subscription,follow the steps below:
+To customize the sample bicep templates provided based on your specific needs, follow the steps below:

 1. Clone this repository